KeralaPyApi/KeralaPyApi/docs/intro/setup.rst

 API Keys
 --------

-It is presumed that you [have obtained an API token with @BotFather](https://core.telegram.org/bots#botfather).
+It is presumed that you have obtained an API token with https://core.telegram.org/bots#botfather.
 We will call this token `TOKEN`.
-Furthermore, you have basic knowledge of the Python programming language and more importantly [the Telegram Bot API](https://core.telegram.org/bots/api).
+Furthermore, you have basic knowledge of the Python programming language and more importantly the Telegram Bot API visit https://core.telegram.org/bots/api.